Academic Honors & Awards

 Scholarships with Applications

 St. Louis Chapter American Institute of Architects Scholarship Fund.
-For students from the St. Louis metropolitan area who have completed the first two years of their architectural studies.
-Inquiries should be addressed to the St. Louis Chapter AIA, 911 Washington Ave., #225, St. Louis, Missouri 63101.
+This scholarship is awarded to students from the St. Louis metropolitan area who have completed the first two years of their architectural studies.
+Inquiries should be addressed to the St. Louis Chapter AIA, 911 Washington Ave., #100, St. Louis, MO 63101.
 Separate application is required.

 Scholars in Architecture